Gehstock/Mist_FPGA/Console_MiST/Interton VC4000_MiST/Readme.md

-# Interton VC4000 game console
+# Interton VC4000 game console by Grabulosaure

 ## General description
 This core implements a game console with Signetics 2650 CPU and 2636 Video controller.